 Message Description Self assignment caused a dangling pointer This message appears if the content of a var type is assigned to itself.
-For example, the following code will lead to this error message: 1 // Somehow get a pointer to a variable struct 2 AVariableStruct_var var = 3 AVariableStruct ptr = var; 4 var = ptr; This will result in a dangling pointer, because var will free its own content on assignment.
+For example, the following code will lead to this error message: // Somehow get a pointer to a variable struct AVariableStruct_var var = AVariableStruct ptr = var; var = ptr; This will result in a dangling pointer, because var will free its own content on assignment.
 Replacement of Any content by its own value caused a dangling pointer This message appears if there is an attempt to replace the content of an Any by its own value.
-For example: 1 char s = CORBA::string_dup("Hello, world!"); 2 CORBA::Any any; 3 any <<= s; 4 any <<= s; Inserting s into any twice will result in a dangling pointer, because any will free its own value (which is s) on assignment.
+For example: char s = CORBA::string_dup("Hello, world!"); CORBA::Any any; any <<= s; any <<= s; Inserting s into any twice will result in a dangling pointer, because any will free its own value (which is s) on assignment.
 Invalid union discriminator type used This message appears if the discriminator type argument to CORBA::ORB::create_union_tc denotes a type invalid for union discriminators.
-Valid types have a CORBA::TCKind that is one of CORBA::tk_short, CORBA::tk_ushort, CORBA::tk_long, CORBA::tk_char, CORBA::tk_boolean Of CORBA::tk_enum.
-Union discriminator mismatch This message either indicates an attempt to set a union discriminator to an invalid value with the a modifier function or the use of a wrong accessor function, i.e., an accessor function that does not correspond to the type of the union's actual value.
-Uninitialized union used If this message appears, an uninitialized union (i.e., a union that was created with the default constructor and that was not set to any legal value) was used.

-Message Description CORBA::Any::operator < < = (Exception) cannot be used withno-type-codes This message indicates that CORBA::Any::operator<<=(Exception) was invoked for an exception for which no TypeCode is available.
+Valid types have a CORBA::TCKind that is one of CORBA::tk_short, CORBA::tk_ushort, CORBA::tk_long, CORBA::tk_char, CORBA::tk_boolean or CORBA::tk_enum.
+Union discriminator mismatch This message either indicates an attempt to set a union discriminator to an invalid value with the d modifier function or the use of a wrong accessor function: an accessor function that does not correspond to the type of the union's actual value.
+Uninitialized union used If this message appears, a union was used that was created with the default constructor and that was not set to any legal value.
+CORBA::Any::operator<<=(Exception) cannot be used withno-type-codes This message indicates that CORBA::Any::operator<<=(Exception) was invoked for an exception for which no TypeCode is available.
 That is, the IDL defining the exception was compiled with theno-typecodes option.

-An operation on an unembedded recursive TypeCode was invoked If this message appears, an operation was invoked on a recursive TypeCode that has not yet been embedded.
+Message Description An operation on an unembedded recursive TypeCode was invoked If this message appears, an operation was invoked on a recursive TypeCode that has not yet been embedded.
 An already embedded TypeCode was reused This message indicates that an application attempted to embed a recursive TypeCode that was already embedded.
 LongDouble type is not supported on this platform This message appears when an application uses the CORBA::LongDouble type on a platform which does not support this type.